adityathebe/adityathebe.com/content/Posts/public-key-infrastructure/index.md

 ## Certificate Authority

-In the web, Certificate Authorities (CA) are organizations that **aim** to be such trusted entities.
+On the web, Certificate Authorities (CA) are organizations that **aim** to be such trusted entities.

-They do all the heavy lifiting of verifying the identity and then issue a signed digital document called "Certificate" which acts as a proof of identity.
+They do all the heavy lifting of verifying the identity and then issue a signed digital document called a "Certificate" which acts as proof of identity.

-When an unknown actor provides us with a certificate that was signed by a CA we trust, we can mathematically verify that the certificate was indeed certified by that CA and deem the certificate as valid.
-This eliminates a massive burden off of us in individually verifying the identity of every single public keys we deal with.
+When an unknown actor provides us with a certificate that was signed by a CA we trust, we can mathematically verify that the certificate was indeed certified by that CA and deem the certificate valid.
+This eliminates a massive burden off of us in individually verifying the identity of every single public key we deal with.
 We trust one (or more) CAs and then get the benefit of having the thousands/millions of public keys identified.

 In our example above, Bob requests a certificate from the Trusted entity and then instead of providing a public key to Alice, he provides her with the signed certificate.
 Alice can then extract the public key from the certificate after verifying that the certificate is valid.